 Bain leads Marketing efforts at CounterTack with over 12 years of experience working with leading IT Security organizations.
 He's responsible for driving CounterTack's Marketing initiatives including Competitive Messaging, Corporate and Product Marketing initiatives, Corporate Communications, Web and Digital efforts and support of the growing Sales team.
 His Marketing experience spans database security, network security, application security, security services and cyber-security.
 His expertise includes Marketing strategy, product, solutions and industry marketing, public relations, analyst relations, partner marketing, lead generation and sales enablement.

 Bain joined CounterTack from Security Innovation, an application security provider, where he was Director, Product Marketing.
 There he helped the company grow the security training product division year over year.
-Prior to Security Innovation, Bain was Senior Manager, Industry Marketing with Q1 Labs, an IBM company.
-Prior to Q1 Labs, he was with Application Security, Inc., and has held positions at global public relations firms including Racepoint Global, Weber Shandwick Worldwide and Blanc & Otus, a Hill & Knowlton company.
+Prior to Security Innovation, Bain held Marketing positions with Q1 Labs, an IBM company and with Application Security, Inc., and has held positions at global public relations firms including Racepoint Global, Weber Shandwick Worldwide and Blanc & Otus, a Hill & Knowlton company.

-Bain has been an industry speaker at conferences including SecureWorld, Hacker Halted, OWASP, CAMP IT, OASIS-Montgomery Investor Summit, the Boston Security Conference and Boston and Chicago Security Meet-ups.
+Bain is a consistent speaker at industry conferences including SecureWorld, Hacker Halted, OWASP, CAMP IT, OASIS-Montgomery Investor Summit, the Boston Security Conference and Security Meet-ups.
 He earned an MS degree in Public Affairs/International Relations from UMASS-Boston and holds a BA in Communications from Rhode Island College.

 Adams has had extensive experience in the development of hardware and software products, as well as the development of managed services.
 Most recently, Adams worked in the office of the chief technology officer at Symantec.
 Previously, he served as chief technology officer of PGP, which was later acquired by Symantec.